 Methods to Receive Payments

 Your setup in receiving these payments can also substantially impact how soon they are available for you.

 Direct deposits tend to be the best way.
-Payments are processed around midnight, and you can use the cash right away.
+Payments are processed around midnight, and you can use cash immediately.

 But if your payment arrives by cheque, it can take up to three days to arrive at its destination.
-Then you have to submit it and wait for it to get cleared before you can access the funds.
+Then you must submit it and wait for it to get cleared before accessing the funds.
 This process can be daunting for people with mobility problems, especially those who rely on public transit to visit a bank.

 What Is AISH?

 The provincial government of Alberta started the AISH in 1979.
 As the name implies, the program aims to provide reliable income to severely handicapped individuals, i.e., people who, as a consequence of their physical, mental, or cognitive disability, cannot sustain themselves or their families through paid work.

 As of February 2021, the number of people supported through AISH has grown to 69,834.
 It makes up 1.6% of the province’s population.